Best practice

 To add the returned accession numbers, you can either scan the barcode or move the accession numbers manually.

-1. To add the returned accession numbers to the return transaction list, you must switch to the ‘Return’ tab (see point 1 in the image below).
+1. To add the returned accession numbers to the return transaction list, switch to the ‘Return’ tab (see point 1 in the image below).

 2. To manually move the accession numbers, select the returned items in the red field.
-Move them to the green ‘Return List’ by clicking the down arrow button (see point 2 and 3 in the image below).
+Then move them to the green ‘Return List’ by clicking the down arrow button (see point 2 and 3 in the image below).

 3. If you are using a barcode scanner, click in the red field below the green loan list (see point 3 in the image below) and scan your barcodes.

-4. The returned accession numbers are listed in the green ‘Return List’ field (see image below).
+4. The returned accession numbers will appear in the green ‘Return List’ field (see image below).

-1. To create an acknowledgements of receipt, which lists all returned objects, you first need to select a schema.
+1. To create an acknowledgement of receipt listing all returned objects, you must first select a schema.
 To do this, click the folder button (see point 1 in the image below).
-We provide a few predefined xslt schemas with the DiversityCollection software.
-However, you can also create your own.
+The DiversityCollection software provides a few predefined XSLT schemas; however, you may also create your own.
 In this example, Return.xslt was selected.

-2. To create and see a preview of the acknowledgements of receipt click on the preview button (see point 2 in the image below).
+2. To generate and preview the acknowledgements of receipt, click on the preview button (see point 2 in the image below).

-4. A preview of the acknowledgements of receipt is shown.
-To print it, click on the printer button (see point 3 in the image below).
+4. A preview of the acknowledgement of receipt will be displayed.
+To print it, click the printer button (see point 3 in the image below).

-Create a reminder for the acknowledgements of receipt
+Create a reminder for the acknowledgement of receipt

-After the loan has been sent, a letter can be created requesting confirmation of receipt of the loan.
+After a loan has been sent, you can create a letter requesting confirmation of receipt.

-1. To create a confirmation letter listing all borrowed items, you must first select the transaction for which the confirmation letter is being made (see point 1 in the image below).
+1. To create a confirmation letter listing all borrowed items, first select the transaction for which the confirmation letter is being made (see point 1 in the image below).

 2. Switch to the Confirmation tab (see point 2 in the image below).

-3. To create a confirmation letter, you must first select a scheme.
+3. To create a confirmation letter, you must first select a schema.
 To do this, click the folder button (see point 3 in the image below).
-We provide a few predefined xslt schemas with the DiversityCollection software.
-However, you can also create your own.
+The DiversityCollection software provides several predefined XSLT schemas; however, you may also create your own.
 In this example, ConfirmationReceiver.xslt was selected.

-4. To create and see a preview of the letter click on the preview button (see point 4 in the image below).
+4. To generate and preview the confirmation letter, click the preview button (see point 4 in the image below).

-5. You will be asked if you want to save the confirmation letter.
-You can access saved documents at any time via the “ Saved Documents” tab.
+5. You will be asked whether you want to save the confirmation letter.
+Saved documents can be accessed at any time via the “ Saved Documents” tab.

-6. A preview of the confirmation letter is shown.
-To print it, click on the printer button (see point 5 in the image below).
+6. A preview of the confirmation letter will be displayed.
+To print it, click the printer button (see point 5 in the image below).

 Create a dunning letter

-After the loan has expired, a reminder letter can be created.
+After the loan has expired, you can generate a reminder letter.

-1. To create a reminder letter listing all borrowed items, you must first select the transaction for which the reminder letter is being made.
+1. To create a reminder letter listing all borrowed items, first select the transaction for which the reminder letter is being made.

 2. Switch to the Reminder tab (see point 1 in the image below).

-3. To create a reminder letter, you must first select a scheme.
-To do this, click the folder button (see point 2 in the image below).
-We provide a few predefined xslt schemas with the DiversityCollection software.
-However, you can also create your own.
+3. To create a reminder letter, you must first select a schema.
+Click the folder button (see point 2 in the image below).
+The DiversityCollection software provides several predefined XSLT schemas; however, you may also create your own.
 In this example, ConfirmationReceiver.xslt was selected.

-4. To create and see a preview of the letter click on the preview button (see point 3 in the image below).
+4. To generate and preview the letter, click the preview button (see point 3 in the image below).

-5. You will be asked if you want to save the reminder letter.
-You can access saved documents at any time via the “ Saved Documents” tab.
+5. You will be asked whether you want to save the reminder letter.
+Saved documents can be accessed at any time via the “ Saved Documents” tab.

-6. A preview of the reminder letter is shown.
-To print it, click on the printer button (see point 4 in the image below).
+6. A preview of the reminder letter will be displayed.
+To print it, click the printer button (see point 4 in the image below).

 Document and manage forwarding

-If the borrower requests forwarding, this can be entered into the database and a letter of approval can be created.
+If the borrower requests forwarding, this can be entered into the database, and a letter of approval can be generated.

 Create a forwarding transaction

-1. To enter a forwarding, a new object is created in the transaction tree.
+1. To record a forwarding, create a new object in the transaction tree.
 To do this, select the transaction for which the forwarding is being made (see point 1 in the image below).

 2. Click the “New” button (see point 2 in the image below).

-3. A dialog opens.
-Select “forwarding” from the drop-down menu.
+3. A dialogue window will open.
+Select “Forwarding” from the drop-down menu.

-4. In the next dialog, enter a name for the forwarding transaction.
+4. In the next dialogue, enter a name for the forwarding transaction.

 5. Then click on the newly created forwarding transaction in the tree (see point 3 in the image below).
-At the bottom, you will see the tabs for entering your forwarding (see point 4 in the image below).
+The tabs for entering the forwarding will appear at the bottom of the window (see point 4 in the image below).

 Add forwarding objects to the list

-1. To add the forwarding accession numbers to the forwarding transaction list, you must switch to the ‘Forwarding’ tab (see point 1 in the image below).
+1. To add the forwarding accession numbers to the forwarding transaction list, switch to the ‘Forwarding’ tab (see point 1 in the image below).

 2. To move the accession numbers, select the items you want to forward in the red field.
-Move them to the blue ‘Forward List’ by clicking the down arrow button (see point 2 and 3 in the image below).
+Then move them to the blue ‘Forward List’ by clicking the down arrow button (see point 2 and 3 in the image below).

-3. The forwarded accession numbers are listed in the blue ‘Forward List’ field (see image below).
+3. The forwarded accession numbers will appear in the blue ‘Forward List’ field (see image below).

-1. To create a confirmation for Forwarding, which lists all forwarded objects, you first need to select a schema.
+1. To create a confirmation for forwarding, which lists all forwarded objects, you must first select a schema.
 To do this, click the folder button (see point 1 in the image below).
-We provide a few predefined xslt schemas with the DiversityCollection software.
-However, you can also create your own.
+The DiversityCollection software provides several predefined XSLT schemas; however, you may also create your own.
 In this example, Forwarding.xslt was selected.

-2. To create and see a preview of the confirmation click on the preview button (see point 2 in the image below).
+2. To generate and preview the confirmation, click the preview button (see point 2 in the image below).

-3. You will be asked if you want to save the confirmation letter.
-You can access saved documents at any time via the “ Saved Documents” tab.
+3. You will be asked whether you want to save the confirmation letter.
+Saved documents can be accessed at any time via the “ Saved Documents” tab.

-4. A preview of the confirmation is shown.
+4. A preview of the confirmation will be displayed.
 To print it, click on the printer button (see point 3 in the image below).

 Illustration of the loan workflows